 The community has impressive pools, including a hot tub, and zero-entry pool, plus a lazy river and waterslide.
 My extended family and I rented a 6 bedroom and 8 bathrooms and found it to be very spacious and comfortable for everyone.
 It was so nice to have enough space for everyone to have privacy, but also be able to hang out together.
 The kids loved the pool and the waterpark, and since we were there at the VERY beginning of spring, I was thankful we could warm up in the hot tub after swimming.

 Paradise Village is also very close to the Archie H. Gubler Playground, which was well designed for kids of all ages, and included a giant treehouse, a giant ‘rock’ to climb, and a spray park!
 There is a very nice Harmon’s grocery store and as well as a Cafe Rio restaurant, both less than 5 minutes away.

 The Inn at Entrada is a gorgeous resort, with spacious suites or even larger townhomes, and TONS of amenities.
-You won’t want to miss their pools, volleyball courts (or really any kind of court) and onsite gym.
-Parents, or grandparents will love the impressive onsite golf course as well.
+You won’t want to miss their pools, volleyball courts (or really any kind of court) and an onsite gym.
+Parents or grandparents will love the impressive onsite golf course as well.
 This place has it ALL.

 Prefer a hotel?
 Inn on the Cliff delivers with sleek, updated rooms and plenty of space for families.
 With an outdoor pool and an onsite restaurant, you’ll find everything you need and want at this great little hotel!